appseconnect/docs/_posts/2010-01-17-getting-started.md

 ### Functions

-The APPSeCONNECT expression methods are special transformation block used during **mapping** (link).
+The APPSeCONNECT expression methods are special transformation block used during `mapping`.
 The platform provides a bunch of helper functionalities which can be used during mapping/action filters/rules etc. These functions can either be provided through the platform, or you can write one as an independent Software Vendor.
 The three different types are as follows:

 * Generic
 * Native